elliot736/multiverse/README.md

 ## Why multiverse

-Building multi-tenant SaaS is hard.
-Tenant isolation, cross-tenant data leaks, noisy neighbors, auth scoping.
-Most teams hand-roll these primitives and get them wrong.
-A missing `WHERE tenant_id = ?` clause silently exposes data.
+A missing `WHERE tenant_id = ?` clause silently exposes one tenant's data to another.
 A forgotten rate limit lets one tenant starve the rest.
 An event published outside a transaction disappears on crash.
+These are not edge cases.
+They happen in every multi-tenant codebase eventually.

-multiverse provides production-tested building blocks so you can focus on your product.
-Schema-per-tenant isolation enforced at the database level, scoped JWT validation, transactional event publishing, and per-tenant rate limiting, all wired together into a composable middleware stack that works with any Node.js HTTP framework.
+multiverse prevents them at the framework level.
+Schema-per-tenant isolation means a bad query cannot leak data because it physically runs in the wrong schema.
+Rate limits are enforced per tenant before your handler runs.
+Events are written in the same database transaction as business data, so they never go missing.
+All of it wires together into a composable middleware stack that works with any Node.js HTTP framework.

 ---

 ## Features

 - **Schema-per-tenant isolation.** Each tenant gets a dedicated Postgres schema.
-Cross-tenant queries are rejected at the framework level.
+A missing `WHERE` clause cannot leak data because queries are scoped at the connection level.
-- **Pluggable tenant resolution.** Header, subdomain, path, JWT, or custom resolvers with chain fallback.
+- **Pluggable tenant resolution.** Resolve tenants from headers, subdomains, URL paths, JWT claims, or chain multiple strategies with fallback.
-- **Scoped authentication.** JWT validation with tenant claim enforcement.
-Per-tenant OIDC provider support.
+- **Implicit tenant propagation.** AsyncLocalStorage carries the tenant context through the entire async call chain.
+No manual parameter passing.
-- **Transactional outbox.** Reliable event publishing with exactly-once semantics via the outbox pattern.
+- **Transactional outbox.** Events are written in the same database transaction as business data.
+No dual-write inconsistency.
+No lost events on crash.
-- **Per-tenant rate limiting.** Token bucket + sliding window with tier-based overrides.
+- **Per-tenant rate limiting.** Token bucket and sliding window strategies with tier-based overrides.
+Enterprise tenants get higher limits automatically.
-- **Implicit tenant propagation.** AsyncLocalStorage-based context, no manual parameter passing.
+- **Scoped JWT authentication.** Validates tokens from external OIDC providers.
+Cross-references the JWT tenant claim against the resolved tenant.
+Supports per-tenant IdPs for enterprise customers.
-- **Cross-tenant access prevention.** Query builder rejects cross-schema access unless explicitly allowed.
+- **Cross-tenant query prevention.** The query builder rejects any attempt to access a different tenant's schema unless explicitly allowed.

 ---